 We support sponsors and commercial clients who need bank-grade, defensible structures for trade, commodities, and complex cross-border transactions.
 Our role is to make the transaction readable, underwritable, and executable through appropriate regulated counterparties.

-- Review of the underlying commercial contract to ensure the payment and security logic is clear.
+- Review of the underlying commercial contract to ensure the payment, delivery, and security logic is clear.

 - Structuring of documentary and standby-led frameworks aligned with real performance and delivery conditions.